 Hi, I’m Eleanor!
 I am a professional tutor who has been recruited to several of London’s top tuition agencies.
 I am also one of the few specialist GAMSAT tutors.
-I scored in the 88th percentile in GAMSAT and I now have a Graduate Entry Medicine place at a U.K. medical school (2018 entry and my first choice!)
-My goal is to use my experiences to help more grads get into Medicine.
-I found that courses could be expensive and too general, in turn not catering to my personal weaknesses.
-Non-specialist tutors didn’t necessarily understand the nuances of GAMSAT.
+I scored in the 88th percentile in GAMSAT and I now have a Graduate Entry Medicine place at a U.K. medical school (2018 entry at my first choice school!)
+My goal is to help more grads get into Medicine.
+Courses can be expensive and too general, in turn not catering to personal needs.
+Non-specialist tutors rarely understand the format and time pressures of the GAMSAT.

 I realised I wanted to be a doctor when…

 My “ah-ha” moment came when I was sat at my desk in a previous job.
 I had graduated from my BSc a year before and had taken a job in sports development (sport is my second passion).
 But I had been restless working in Sport.
 I enjoyed the personal interactions, helping people, the focus on improving others’ well-being and health… but I was missing something.
 When I left school, I had planned on become a research scientist, inspired by books such as The Man Who Mistook His Wife for a Hat.
 Yet when undertaking research for my BSc, I found that scientific research was too removed from the people it helps to be satisfying for me.
 So I asked myself in that moment, “What career could I possibly do to satisfy all these passions?”